 The most important part of agent configuration is to give your app a descriptive name.
 New Relic uses this app name to aggregate metrics when you have multiple apps or hosts.
 The agent also includes a variety of configuration options to further customize your installation.

 Extend your instrumentation

-- Browser instrumentation: Integrate the .NET agent with New Relic Browser to gain visibility into end-user activity.
+Integrate the .NET agent with New Relic Browser to gain visibility into end-user activity.

-- Custom instrumentation: Instrument transactions not captured as part of our framework instrumentation.
+|Custom instrumentation||Instrument transactions not captured as part of New Relic's automatic framework instrumentation.|

-- Agent API: Use the agent API to customize the agent's behavior.
+|Agent API||Refer to the .NET agent API guide to learn how to customize the agent's behavior.
 For example, you can collect custom metrics, flag an error, or ignore a particular transaction entirely.|

 |Agent attributes||Customize the attributes attached to transactions.
 Customizing attributes allows you to avoid sending sensitive attributes, or to collect additional attributes for deeper visibility into your transactions.|